iBz-04/Seeker-o1/docs/architecture_overview.md

 ### Core Engine

-The Core Engine is the heart of the Anus AI system, responsible for orchestrating the various components and managing the overall flow of information and control.
+The Core Engine is the heart of the seeker-o1 AI system, responsible for orchestrating the various components and managing the overall flow of information and control.

 #### Components